Public Speaking Course:

 - Join or start a Toastmasters club for extra practice.

 - Get individual or group public speaking coaching.
-(Remember professionals
+(Remember professionals have coaches.)

 - Listen to music.